Applying to the Klingenstein Third Generation Foundation Fellowship Program

 Only candidates in departments of psychology, psychiatry, pediatrics, developmental pediatrics, social work, or public health who have been nominated by their Department Chair and who have a primary mentor for the project may apply for a fellowship.
+Department Chairs may nominate only one investigator for each of the two fellowship areas: ADHD and depression.
 We recommend that the primary mentor be on site; however, if additional expertise is required, off-site mentors may also be engaged.
 The fellowship application is completed online.

 Online Fellowship application